 If concerns about a student’s fitness to study have arisen and have led to a referral in the context of disciplinary proceedings, those proceedings will be suspended while the fitness to study issues are determined.
 In cases where a student’s condition or conduct gives rise to a need for immediate action, the Proctors are empowered to suspend that student from the University (for periods of up to 21 days at a time) pending consideration by the Fitness to Study Panel.

 These procedures are set out in detail in Statute XIII, Part B and Council Regulations 1 of 2012.

 Part-time and non-matriculated students are exempt from residence requirements.
 For most degrees and other qualifications students are required to reside in or around Oxford for a proportion of each term to meet requirements set out in regulations.
 If there are any changes to residency requirements, for example the suspension of them, these will be communicated to students.

 5.1 Number of terms of residence

 You must be resident for at least six weeks in each term of your course (the number of terms being dependent on the degree, the subject and the candidate’s status).
-The Proctors may excuse you from part of the statutory residence requirements because of illness or other reasonable cause.
+The Proctors may excuse you from all or part of the statutory residence requirements because of illness or other reasonable cause.
 Applications must be made through your college office.